Jianghanxiao/Helper3D/README.md

 Feel free to make your personal design for the intrinsic and extrinsic transformations.

-## open3d_URDF
+## trimesh_URDF
-This project is used to load URDF and visualize it purely in python with open3D.
-It involves a simple scene graph implemetation, a simple (may not contain all attributes) URDF parser and URDF tree constructor.
+This project is used to load URDF, visualize and intereact with it using simple code with Trimesh.
+It inolves a simple scene graph implemetation, a simple (may not contain all attributes) URDF parser and URDF tree constructor.
+(Check the example code to see how to play with it).